andrianarzki/andrianarzki/README.md

 ## 👋 About Me

 I’m a **backend-oriented web developer** who enjoys designing systems that are clean, structured, and easy to maintain.
-I focus on writing software that is **readable today and scalable in the long run**.
+I focus on building software that is **readable today and scalable in the long run**.

 - 🎓 Informatics / Software Engineering student
 - 🧠 Strong interest in backend architecture & system design